I’ve now had the routine surgery I mentioned in my last newsletter and all is well. I’m now enjoying a bit of a rest but the ideas are flowing.

 Note: these are usually mobi-files to be downloaded to a Kindle.
 Occasionally there are PDFs.

-This month I’m offering my short story collection: Girl in a Smart Uniform
+This month I’m offering my Babel, the second story in the Peace Child series.

 And please, please, please leave a review when you’ve finished.